MOHDSAMIULLAH/BrainOp-task/README.md

 ## Deployed Application

-The application is deployed and can be accessed at: [Deployed Link](https://your-deployed-link.com)
+The application is deployed and can be accessed at: Deployed Link : https://brain-op-task.vercel.app

 ## Setup Instructions